CoCoS: Fast and Accurate Distributed Triangle Counting in Graph Streams: Related Work

 \subsection{Distributed Batch Algorithms}

 Cohen \cite{cohen2009graph} proposed the first triangle counting algorithm on \mapreduce, which directly parallelizes a serial algorithm.
-Suri and Sergei \cite{suri2011counting}, Park et al. \cite{park2013efficient,park2014mapreduce,park2016pte,park2018enumerating}, and Shaikh et al. \cite{arifuzzaman2013patric} proposed dividing the input graph into overlapping subgraphs and assigning them to multiple machines, which count the triangles in the assigned subgraphs in parallel, in \mapreduce \cite{suri2011counting,park2013efficient,park2014mapreduce,park2016pte} and distributed-memory \cite{arifuzzaman2013patric} settings.
+Suri and Vassilvitskii \cite{suri2011counting}, Park et al. \cite{park2013efficient,park2014mapreduce,park2016pte,park2018enumerating}, and Arifuzzaman et al. \cite{arifuzzaman2013patric} proposed dividing the input graph into overlapping subgraphs and assigning them to multiple machines, which count the triangles in the assigned subgraphs in parallel, in \mapreduce settings \cite{suri2011counting,park2013efficient,park2014mapreduce,park2016pte} and distributed-memory settings \cite{arifuzzaman2013patric}.
 Recently, Ko and Kim \cite{ko2018turbograph++} proposed an external-memory distributed graph analytics system that supports triangle counting.
 These distributed algorithms are for exact triangle counting in static graphs, all of whose edges are given at once.
-They are not applicable to graph streams, whose edges are received over time and may not fit in the underlying storage.
+They are not applicable when edges are received over time and the edges may not fit in the underlying storage, as assumed in this work.